Security Group Commands

 The requirements to perform a SECURE ERASE are:

-A system must boot into a Windows 8, or greater, based WinPE.
+- A system must boot into a Windows 8- or newer-based WinPE.
 When running under WinPE, Microsoft’s AHCI driver, StorAHCI.sys, does not send a SECURITY FREEZE LOCK command during initialization.

-For new applications, it is recommended to use the CRYPTO SCRAMBLE EXT command from the SANITIZE feature set.
+New applications should use the CRYPTO SCRAMBLE EXT command from the SANITIZE feature set (also restricted to Windows 8- or newer-based WinPE).
 This is preferred over the SECURITY ERASE UNIT command since SANITIZE is supported in both the T10 standard (SCSI) and the T13 standard (ATA), and for all derived busses.